 Zanelli has contributed music to many feature films including: Warner Bros.’
 “Justice League,” Disney’s “The Lone Ranger;” the Golden Globe-nominated scores for Warner Bros.’
 “The Last Samurai” and Touchstone Pictures’ “Pearl Harbor;” Paramount Pictures’ “Rango,” MGM’s “Hannibal,” Columbia Pictures’ “Angels & Demons,” DreamWorks’ “Antz,” “Chicken Run,” “Shark Tale,” and “Madagascar: Escape 2 Africa,” working alongside composers Hans Zimmer, Danny Elfman, John Powell, Harry Gregson-Williams and Steve Jablonsky.

-Upcoming for Zanelli is the Lionsgate thriller “Traffik,” the animated film “Red Shoes & the 7 Dwarfs,” and the psychological thriller “Motivated Seller.”
+Most recently for Zanelli is the Lionsgate thriller “Traffik,” and Disney’s “Christopher Robin.”
+Upcoming for Zanelli includes the animated film “Red Shoes & the 7 Dwarfs,” and the psychological thriller “The Intruder.”